 - I am a roofer, is my markup for a specialty or a remodeling contractor?

 Let me say first that all these questions are covered in some depth in the Markup and Profit, Revisited book.
-However, we went at a fairly good clip in the presentation, so I want to address more on the topic of markup here.
+However, we went at a fairly good clip in the presentation, so I want to address more on the topic of how to calculate markup here.

 Markup is the factor that you apply to the estimated job costs of a project to arrive at your sales price.
 If your markup is calculated correctly, then you’ll have enough money in the sales price to cover all your job costs, all overhead expenses, and make a reasonable 8% net profit.